meditans/haskell-webapps/doc/docs/reflex/outline.rst

 Companion repo: `starterApp <https://github.com/meditans/haskell-webapps/tree/master/UI/ReflexFRP/starterApp>`_

-Second Part: Client-Server structure and validations
+Second Chapter: Client-Server structure and validations
 ----------------------------------------------------

 Here we'll see how to write an application with a server and a client part,